List of USM Alger players: List of USM Alger players

 Nationalities are indicated by the corresponding FIFA country code.

 Statistics

 List of all-time appearances

 This list of all-time appearances for USM Alger contains football players who have played for USM Alger and have managed to accrue 100 or more appearances.

 Bold Still playing competitive football in USM Alger.
 (Note: Since 2000–01 season statistics of all the games except for three in the 2003 Arab Unified Club Championship Al-Shorta vs USM Alger 10 July 2003, USM Alger vs Kuwait SC 13 July 2003, USM Alger vs Al-Jaish 15 July 2003.

-Statistics correct as of game against CR Belouizdad on July 5, 2025.)
+Statistics correct as of game against MC Oran on June 6, 2026.)